Superformula/test-full-stack/README.md

 The deployment of the Lambda is run automatically - but manual configuration is required (at this time).
 See the server readme.

-A summary of the services used by the backend
+A summary of the services used by the backend - for more information about credentials, see the project readme.

 ```
+Services:
-AWS Lambda
+- AWS Lambda
-AWS DynamoDB
+- AWS DynamoDB
-AWS API Gateway
+- AWS API Gateway
-GCP Google Maps Geocoding API - https://github.com/googlemaps/google-maps-services-js
+- GCP Google Maps Geocoding API - https://github.com/googlemaps/google-maps-services-js

+Credentials:
+- AWS Access Key & Secret For Build Pipeline
+- AWS Access Key & Secret For Lambda
+- GCP Geocoding API Key
 ```

 ```
 TODO: